 This policy permits LRHA to provide emergency transfers to victims of domestic violence, dating violence, sexual assault and stalking if the tenant expressly requests the transfer and the tenant reasonably believes that he/she is threatened with imminent harm from further violence if the tenant remains in the unit.
-In the case of a tenant who is the victim of sexual assault, an emergency transfer may be provided if the individual reasonably believes there is a threat of imminent harm from further violence if they remain in their unit or if the individual reasonably believes there is a threat of imminent harm from further violence if they remain in their unit or if the individual reasonably believes there is a threat of imminent harm from further violence if they remain in their unit or if the sexual assault occurred on the premises during the 90 day period preceding the request for a transfer.
+In the case of a tenant who is the victim of sexual assault, an emergency transfer may be provided if the individual reasonably believes there is a threat of imminent harm from further violence if they remain in their unit or if the individual reasonably believes there is a threat of imminent harm from further violence if they remain in their unit or if the sexual assault occurred on the premises during the 90 day period preceding the request for a transfer.